luckypoem/moesocks/README.md

 Not working
 -----------
 * Remote is flaky
-* Socks4 / Socks4a
-* UDP over Socks5
+* UDP over Socks5 is not implemented
-* Four times slower then original Python's implementation
+* Four times slower then the original Python implementation

 Planning features
 ------------------